NelsonPython/tuningGuides/OpenVino.md

 - <a href="https://docs.opencv.org/master/">OpenCV</a> - OpenCV* community version compiled for Intel&reg; hardware

-- <a href="/content/www/us/en/developer/tools/media-sdk/overview.html">Intel&reg; Media SDK</a> (in Intel&reg; Distribution of OpenVINO&trade; toolkit for Linux only) (<a href="https://docs.openvinotoolkit.org/2021.1/index.html">https://docs.openvinotoolkit.org/2021.1/index.html</a>)
+- <a href="/content/www/us/en/developer/tools/media-sdk/overview.html">Intel&reg; Media SDK</a> in <a href="https://docs.openvinotoolkit.org/2021.1/index.html">Intel&reg; Distribution of OpenVINO&trade; toolkit for Linux only</a>

 For building the Inference Engine from the source code, see the <a href="https://github.com/openvinotoolkit/openvino/wiki/BuildingCode">build instructions</a>.